 [NOTE: Stockholders who would like to be represented thereat by a proxy may choose to execute and send a proxy form to the Office of the Corporate Secretary (Atty.
-Ma.
 Nalen S.J.
-Rosero) at UGF Worldwide Corporate Center, Shaw Boulevard, Mandaluyong City, on or before 17 June 2022.
+Rosero) at UGF Worldwide Corporate Center, Shaw Boulevard, Mandaluyong City, on or before 18 June 2021.
 A sample proxy form is provided below.
 Stockholders may likewise email a copy of the accomplished proxy form to ir@vistamalls.com.ph.]

-The undersigned stockholder of VISTAMALLS, IN or in his absence, ne "Company") nairman of the meet prox y of the unders at 10:00 a.m. igned stockholde ion, to represent and vo r, at the Annual Stockho e adjournments thereof te all sh olders' nares registered in h Meeting of the Co nis/her/its na mpany on 27 me as June 1. ne minutes of the eld on June 28, 2 last Annual Meeting o f 5.
-Re-appointment Company as exter of SGV mal auditor & □ Yes □ No □ Abstain □ Yes □ No □ Abstain 2.
-Approval of eport and Managemen the Audited Financia □ Yes □ No □ Abstain 3.
-Directors and Management fro olutions of the Board of om the date of the las until the date of this t □ Yes □ No ☐ Abstain Printed name of of Stockholder 4.
-Board of Directors, ctors for the year 2022 Signature of S tockholder / M Nan anuel B. Villar J anuel Paolo A. r.
-Villar No. of votes Authorized re Ca Ao Cl ynthia J. Javarez Amille A. Villar disorn Thananu Aerrylyn P. Caoi aul Juan N. Este n-Narapool le Da te
+The undersigned stockholder of IC. (the "Company") hereby appoints, the Chairman of the meeting, as attorney-inprox y of the unders at 10:00 a.m. igned stockholde ion, to represent and vor, at the Annual Stockh ote all shares registered in his/her/its name as olders' Meeting of the Company on 28 June for the purpose of acting on the following 1. ne minutes of the eld on August 03 last Annual Meeting o f 5.
+Re-appointment of SGV & Company as external auditor □ Yes \Box No □ Abstain □ Yes □ No □ Abstain 2.
+Approval of the 2020 e Audited Financia al Statements for the yea r □ Yes \Box No □ Abstain 3.
+Directors and Management fro lutions of the Board of the last until the date of the last until the date of this st □ Yes □ No □ Abstain Printed name of Stockholder 4.
+Board of Directors, etors for the year 2021 M Cy Nan anuel B. Villar J anuel Paolo A. onthia J. Javarez r.
+Villar No. of votes Signature of Stockholder / Authorized representative Ao Cl amille A. Villar disorn Thanana nerrylyn P. Caoi aul Juan N. Este le Date

-This proxy should be received by the Corporate Secretary on or before 17 June 2022, the deadline for submission of proxies.
+This proxy should be received by the Corporate Secretary on or before 18 June 2021, the deadline for submission of proxies.